PAUL CARLSON'S WRITING

 As a professional truck driver, I've always been interested in the meeting of that realm with science fiction.
 Few truckers are active as writers, much less as webmasters; and few speculative fiction tales involve trucking.

 On a whim I began to list the handful of stories I knew about.
-Friends on line suggested others, so the list has grown to about thirty titles.
+Friends on line suggested others, so the list has grown to about seventy-five titles.
 Out of tens of thousands of spec-fic titles, that's not many!
 (If you include all 'blue collar' occupations, they're still rare.)

 Several ladies on a Romance forum helped me find a handful of Trucker Romance tales.
 I also found a very few Mystery and Young Adult books, etc.